Depression is a pretty vulnerable and sensitive topic that people refrain from talking about.

-Know what your body and mind is comfortable in doing.
-You are not gonna prove anything to anyone by challenging your body and mind when it is not good.
+Know what your body and mind are comfortable doing.
+You will not prove anything to anyone by challenging your body and mind when it is not good.
 It asks for rest and not to think much, so don’t put it through tough things if it does not wish to.

 5. Be in touch with your support group

-Let people who care about you know where you are and what you are doing.
-Have a support group for yourself, could be just one or two people.
+Let people who care about you know where you are and what you are doing, and keep track.
+Have a support group for yourself, and it could be just one or two people.
 The people who can understand what it feels like to go through depression/anxiety.
-If ever you feel like giving up at any point of time, reach out to them.
+If ever you feel like giving up at any point in time, reach out to them.

 6. Have at least a rough plan of your trip

 As much as deciding what you want to do on the go sounds exciting, at least have a rough plan of what cities or places you want to cover in your trip and how to commute, etc.

 7. Things will go wrong.
 Let it go

-Even a well planned trip is bound to go wrong.
-So if something goes wrong don’t take it to your heart and stress yourself about it.
-If you have planned a tour or booked something for the day but not able to do it then pick a book or just have a drink and chill it off.
+Even a well-planned trip is bound to go wrong.
+So if something goes wrong, don’t take it to your heart and stress yourself about it.
+If you have planned a tour or booked something for the day but cannot do it, then pick a book or have a drink and chill it off.

 8. Are you taking medication?

-If you are taking medication to treat panic attacks or anxiety stick to your routine and be mindful of what you are eating.
+If you are taking medication to treat panic attacks or anxiety, stick to your routine and be mindful of what you are eating.